andryblack/ketlaer/README.txt

 =====

 - Qt will crash on shutdown of program.
 Seems to be related to toolchain.
+- mms also.
+Have to fix toolchain someday.
 - Lots of others still to discover :-)